-- 1. Be familiar with the three major theoretical orientations. - 2.
-Understand how theory informs practice. - 3.
-Be familiar with research that informs practice. - 4.
+- 1. Be familiar with the three major theoretical orientations' basic concepts and techniques. - 2.
+Understand the empirical basis for the major psychotherapy theories. - 3.
+Be conversant with the influence of multicultural perspectives on theory and practice. - 4.
 Begin to define a preferred theoretical orientation for clinical practice.